 Earlier this week WWE announced the newest recruits to their NXT roster.
+And I try to give you Week In Review readers the lowdown.
 Some you may know – bro – and some you may not.
 And with that in mind, I did some investigative journalism and found these details for you!

 Matt Riddle – Was announced as a signee at NXT Takeover Brooklyn IV last August.
 He is a former MMA fighter and had a winning record in UFC’s welterweight division.
 Due to his MMA experience, he has fantastic striking skills and is a submission specialist.
 He has captured championships wherever he has gone, including EVOLVE and Progress Wrestling among many others.

 Mia Yim – Has worked in a WWE environment before, participating in the 2017 and 2018 editions of the Mae Young Classic, but has worked for Ring of Honor, Shimmer and Impact Wrestling, where she won the Queen of the Knockouts trophy and captured the Knockouts Championship.

 Chelsea Green – Also known as Laurel Van Ness, is a native from Canada and is a former Lance Storm Wrestling Academy student.
 A multi-sport athlete that excelled in many sports including volleyball and basketball.
 She appeared in the 2015 edition of Tough Enough and has competed around the world.

 Luis Martinez – aka Punishment Martinez began his career in Ring Of Honor, winning their Survival of the Fittest tournament last year and this year captured the RoH Television Championship.
 Through the RoH/NJPW relationship, Martinez has worked for NJPW over in Japan.